Probate Q&A Series

 • Court approval is essential if the personal representative also acts as guardian ad litem.

-• If the court sees a conflict, it will appoint a separate guardian ad litem.
+• If the court sees a conflict, it may appoint a separate guardian ad litem.

 Handling probate for a minor heir requires care and strict adherence to North Carolina law.
 If you face these questions, rely on deep probate experience.
 Pierce Law Group has attorneys who guide you step by step.
 Contact us by email at intake@piercelaw.com or call us at (919) 341-7055.
 Let us protect your family’s future.